mcbookshelf/bookshelf/docs/contribute/tree-structure.md

 :::::{grid} 1 2 2 2
 ::::{grid-item}
-:columns: 12 6 6 6
+:columns: 12 6 6 7

 **Module Requirements:**

-- Each module must include a `module.json` file, as described in the [metadata page](project:metadata.md).
+- Each module must include a `module.json`, as described in the [metadata page](project:metadata.md).

-- Each module should also provide a `pack.png` image and a `README.md` file.
-Additionally, it must define `__load__` and `__unload__` functions to manage its own loading and unloading.
-This includes resetting objectives, constants, and any other necessary elements.
+- Each module must also include a `pack.png` and a `README.md`.

+- The `__load__` and `__unload__` functions are required to manage the module's loading and unloading.
+This includes resetting objectives, storages, and any other necessary elements.

 **Feature Requirements:**